Introduction

 General use

-• If the reference speaker has a fast speaking style, lowering cfg_weight to around 0.3 can improve pacing.
+exaggeration=0.5,cfg_weight=0.5) work well for most prompts.[2] - If the reference speaker has a fast speaking style, lowering

 Expressive or Dramatic Speech

-• Higher exaggeration tends to speed up speech; reducing cfg_weight helps compensate with slower, more deliberate pacing.
+exaggerationtends to speed up speech; reducingcfg_weighthelps compensate with slower, more deliberate pacing.